-If a dog bite pierces a person’s skin, bacteria from the animal’s mouth can get into the body, which can cause an infection.
+If a dog bite pierces the skin, bacteria can get into the body, which can cause an infection.
+This can cause symptoms, such as pain, swelling, and drainage from the wound.

 In some cases, an infection can spread to other parts of the body.
 People will need antibiotics or vaccinations to treat these types of infection.